greydongilmore/blog/docs/phd_related/mendeley_decrypt.md

     0x25f1818:	"/home/greydon/.var/app/com.elsevier.MendeleyDesktop/share/data/data/Mendeley Ltd./Mendeley Desktop/579d4e70-4479-3965-8590-1ddf5803d0c1@www.mendeley.com.sqlite"
     ```

+8. You will need to continue (`c`) until you see the same database filename appear again (`x/s $rdi`), usually happens immediately after the first appearance.

-8. Now, set a breakpoint for the moment the key is supplied to SQLite Encryption Extension by using `b sqlite3_key`:
+9. Now, set a breakpoint for the moment the key is supplied to SQLite Encryption Extension by using `b sqlite3_key`:

     ```console
     # Set a new breakpoint